amasotti/aws-sg-checker/README.md

 Describe all security groups in the selected region.

+### Find Default Ingress

+Find all security groups with default ingress rules (i.e. 0.0.0.0/0)

-### Find Vulnerable
+### Find Default Egress

-Find security groups that are "too" open:
+Find all security groups with default egress rules (i.e.  0.0.0.0/0)

-- Security groups with inbound rules that allow traffic from any IP address.
-- Security groups with inbound rules that allow traffic to any IP address.
+### Find All Ports

-- Security groups with inbound rules that allow traffic from any port.
+Find all security groups with rules that allow all ports.

+### Describe EC2

+Describe all EC2 instances in the selected region that do not have the HTTP_TOKEN_ENDPOINT as required.